 “Come on,” Mary said.
 “Just admit it.”

-“Not going to,” Nick said.
+“Not going to,” Jack said.
 “When you get right down to it, there’s no way to really know anything for sure.
 I’m sure neither one of us pictured our lives turning out exactly like they have.
 Do you?”

 Mary shook her head.

 “Yet look at us,” Jack continued.
 “This is our life.
 Right now.
 In this moment.
 I guess we can’t really complain, can we?”

 “Right now … tonight … no,” Mary said.
 “But tomorrow will come again.
 And it won’t be you.
 It will be some random dick attached to cash.”

 “It doesn’t have to be that way,” Jack said.

 Mary took a long, hard sip of her wine.
 Jack re-filled her glass and then his, before he lifted it for another toast.

 “Here’s to tonight.
 And nothing else,” Jack said.
 “Not yesterday.
 Not tomorrow.
 Not even earlier today.
 Just this night.”